htafr/uefi-spdm/README.md

 This repo implements work from other repos[^1] [^2] [^3] with personal modifications.

-# Personal Modifications

 ### QEMU

-QEMU compiles the LibSPDM in-tree (see `./configure --help`) and there are two files that make the LibSPDM API available to use: `backend/spdm.c` and `include/sysemu/spdm.h`.
-Moreover, there are modifications in `hw/nvme/ctrl.c` to use the implementations of `spdm.c`.
+QEMU compiles the LibSPDM in-tree (see `./configure --help`) and there are two files that make the LibSPDM API available to use: `backend/spdm.c` and `include/system/spdm.h`.

-Files related to PCI DOE were also modified to exchange the SPDM messages and two new files were added, `hw/nvme/auth.c` and `hw/nvme/auth.c`, to configure SPDM context.

 ### EDK2